Red squirrels: everything you need to know

 And Anglesey isn’t alone.
 Brownsea Island in Poole Harbour has a thriving population of red squirrels as does the Isle of Wight and you’ll find 85% of our red squirrel population in Scotland or the north of England.

 The red squirrel is generally much more timid than the grey and they can be hard to spot.
 Lookout for tell tales signs such as large dreys in the trees, scratch marks on the bark or the remnants of pinecones which may look a bit like an apple core once the seeds have been stripped off.
-And if you are lucky enough to spot one, we’d love to hear about it at @LoveTheGarden or leave us a comment below.
+And if you are lucky enough to spot one, we’d love to hear about it via our social media channels.